 Sewer Encasements: Encasing a pipe in concrete to provide strength and protection

-When building over the zone of influence of an existing sewer, a concrete encasement is a very common requirement.
+When building over the zone of influence of an existing sewer, a concrete encasement is a very common requirement of the Section 73 Compliance Certificate.

 Encasing a pipe in concrete will provide strength to the existing asset and will provide additional protection to the pipe from unexpected external load and movement, reducing the risk of damage and consequently the need for repairs.